jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Did He make everybody happy?" asked the child rather doubtfully, perhaps remembering the gaunt forms in his Christmas picture, for he added, "Some of their bones stick out awful."

 "Well, He ain't never promised to make &rsquo;em *fat*," returned Susan dryly; "but as for happy!
 Louis, I've been through a lot, and I know what I'm talkin about.
 Them that come to Him, He don't never cast out, you remember that.
-He ain't never forsook me yet, and He ain't <p class="pagenum">Begin page 137</p> a-goin' to.
+He ain't never forsook me yet, and He ain't <hr><p class="pagenum">Page 137</p> a-goin' to.
 Ef I begin to doubt Him and fret about not bein' of no use no more, then He sends an angel to visit with me; that's what He does, Louis!"

 "Does He really?" said George, who had listened open-mouthed to all this conversation.